le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 desoldering skills, you need to spend quite some time to do this since for each switch you have two pins to desolder and then solder, and at the same time you risk to destroy your keyboard.
-So, it's highly recommended that you buy a keyboard that supports hotswappable switches, or to make the switch choise before buying the keyboard, and stick to it.
+So, it's highly recommended that you buy a keyboard that supports hotswappable switches, or to make the switch choice before buying the keyboard, and stick to it.

 #### Lubed vs Unlubed